Apostille, Document Request

 Where to obtain the CANA?

 In obtaining your CANA, you need to be specific as to which court you need to go to.
-A Philippine court with which the notary public reports to issues the CANA.
+A Philippine court with which the notary public reports issues the CANA.
 You will obtain the notary public’s CANA from the court having jurisdiction over the said notary public.
 To illustrate, if you had your document notarized in Taguig City, you would also have to bring the document over to the Regional Trial Court of Taguig to request a Certificate of Notarial Act.
 Once you have received your CANA, it will be brought to the DFA.

 To ensure that the processing of your transactions will go on smoothly, it is thus best that you use a trusted notary public when securing a CANA.
 The court will not certify the CANA if the notary public is found out to be not legitimate.